bvberkum/docutils-ext/ReadMe.rst

     all development happened here until dev was branched. dev
     all development now here.

-  dev_rstwriterobjects
+    dev_rstwriterobjects (current 2012-04-07)
       separate development branch for rstwriter restructuring.
     dev_simplemuxdem
       trying a lossless read/write using the rST SM base with a simple text format

 rST writer
 ----------